GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 #### Event Kick Off Presentation Templates

-To help you get started, we have provided PowerPoint templates for kicking off a What The Hack event here:
+To help you get started, we have provided PowerPoint templates for kicking off a gHacks event here:
 - [In-Person - Kick Off Presentation Template](WTH-InPerson-EventKickoff-Template)
 - [Virtual - Kick Off Presentation Template](WTH-Virtual-EventKickoff-Template.md)

-The kick off presentation templates contain most of the instructions above that you can present to the attendees before starting the What The Hack.
+The kick off presentation templates contain most of the instructions above that you can present to the attendees before starting the gHacks.
 The in-person template has additional slides instructing attendees to use a code to join the event team in Microsoft Teams.

 ### Hacking